cayangtuu/cayangtuu/README.md

 ### Hi there 👋
 This is Anne, working as a project engineer for 2 years.
-Currently being a student in Alpha Camp.
+Currently learning software development online.
+Here are some of my practicing works.

 ### Goal in 2023
 ---
 ⚡Being a Back-End Developer

+### Skills at programming...
+- Python, Matlab, Fortran, NCL
+- JavaScript, css, HTML, Mode.js
+- Database and SQL
+- Flask, Express.js

 <!--
 **cayangtuu/cayangtuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.